ucb-eecs251b/sp24-project-usb2-generator/README.md

 **Next steps** might involve implementing an analog PHY, integrating data recovery, developing a PLL, clock recovery, power, or creating more robust integration testing.
 Note that there is a USB Chipyard repository this generator is being tested with, which contains a great array of integration tests that did not yet get a chance to be tested on this module.

-Oppotunity and excitment (and debugging) abound!
+Opportunity and excitment (and debugging) abound!

 *Feel free to read on into the module READMEs for more information.*